ai-cfia/ailab-db/search-scores-and-weights.md

         document

-1. **Didactic**: This score evaluates the informational value within content chunks that lack a defined structure such as tables.
-It focuses on the quality and depth of information provided without relying on tabular formats for organization or presentation.
-Documents with high didactic scores often contain rich textual information, explanations, and details without reliance on tabulated data.
+1. **Didactic**: This score evaluates the informational value within content chunk.
+It scores higher based the quality and readability of information provided.
+Documents with high didactic scores often contain rich textual information, explanations, and details.
+Implementation of the score looks for signs of the opposite to compute its score - for example, the presence of a large proportion of tabular data which indicate data dumps from spreadsheets or databases.
-      - Scaling: FROM 0.0 = doesn't contain really rich textual information, explanations, and details TO 1.0 = contains rich textual information, explanations, and details
+      - Scaling: FROM 0.0 = mostly tabular data or information that is not expected to be read sequentially by a user TO 1.0 = contains rich textual information, explanations, and details

 1. **Guidance**: This score pertains to content chunks extracted from guidance-oriented pages, emphasizing their significance and relevance.